HPCNow/hpcnow-labs/admin-training/slurm/03-qos.md

 ```

 Since we want to test the behavior in short period of time, the following values are very small and unrealistic for a production system.
 Consider updating those values in a real scenario.
-We suggest submitting large jobs with short walltime using different user accounts in order to see how the competition evolves between these users.
+We suggest submitting large jobs with short walltimes using different user accounts in order to see how the competition evolves between the users.

 ```
 PriorityDecayHalfLife=00:10:00
 PriorityFavorSmall=NO
 PriorityMaxAge=00:01:00
-PriorityUsageResetPeriod=DAYLY
+PriorityUsageResetPeriod=DAILY
 PriorityWeightAge=500
 PriorityWeightFairshare=0
 PriorityWeightJobSize=500